 Finally, unlike paper votes, online polls can be stored securely and accessed easily at any time.
 This means an online poll can be verified and audited at a later point in time, making it an excellent option for high-stakes or large-volume elections.

-With an online poll, you can often get results within hours–or even minutes.
+With an online poll, you can often get results within hours–or even minutes of the team vote.
 This is because members can cast their votes quickly and easily without having to wait in line or fill out a paper ballot.
-Online polls are also easy to learn how to use, making it simple for your audience to participate in the poll.
+Online polls are also easy to learn how to use and create, making it simple for your audience to participate in the poll.

 This is especially useful in situations where you need to make a quick decision, like if there's an emergency within your organization.